-Shilajit can also be applied topically with wonderful results, soothing inflammation very quickly and making skin feel very soft and smooth.
+Shilajit can also be applied topically with wonderful results, soothing skin and making it feel very soft and smooth.
 In some studies, Fulvic minerals have been shown to stimulate smooth muscle contractions, toning skin and promoting a youthful appearance39.

-Compared with clay minerals, Shilajit is a lot gentler and potent with similar benefits - working to rehydrate the skin, heal lesions, and destroy pathogens, ideal for treating skin afflictions like acne, eczema, psoriasis and dermatitis.
+Compared with clay minerals, Shilajit is a lot gentler and more potent with similar benefits - working to rehydrate the skin, facilitate wound healing, and discourage pathogens; ideal as a beauty treatment that also offers nutritional support.

 More of the minerals present in Shilajit are likely to make it through the skin barrier due to the small proportion of fat, the ionic mineral size and the perfect chirality.

 It's best to take fulvic minerals in water, yet they don't always taste so good on their own.
 Complete your Shilajit experience by enjoying it inside a culturally appropriate drink from the East while simultaneously indulging in a good helping of antioxidant spices!

 This classic Indian chai spice latte makes for an ultimate fulvic minerals recipe, to be enjoyed year round either hot or cold.

 Chai Tea Ingredients: